Cermicto/Image-Slideshow-Effects-Editor/README.md

 Here I'll provide updates on where the project is, what I want to do with it, and other fixes and the like.

 ### Current State
-3/3/2025 ~10:50PM CST:
+3/3/2025 ~8:50PM CST:
-- As of today v0.0.3.1 includes 5 animated transition selections and 3 image effect options
+- As of today v0.0.4.1 includes 5 animated transition selections and 3 image effect options
+- Tap/click on image brings up image number and speed controls for image time visible and transition animation duration
 - Set up basic JavaScript to keep track of current images and transition to next slide based on directional controls

 ### To-Dos (lots)